Skip to content

 Pool

-The Pool class manages a pool of reusable connections for concurrent access.
+The Pool class manages reusable DB2 connections for concurrent access.
+It supports both the modern config-object constructor and the CommonJS ibm_db compatibility shape.

 Constructor

-Creates a new connection pool.
-Connections are created lazily on first use.
-The pool uses a semaphore to enforce maxConnections.
+When config contains connection settings such as host, database, user, and password, Pool creates a native db2-node pool.
+Connections are created lazily on first use, and the pool uses a semaphore to enforce maxConnections.

 pool.query()